How to set up self-care practices that work

-Good self care helps improve our mood, reduces anxiety, and can help us come out of a depression.
-While we want to make as many choices as we can in a day that aid in taking care of ourselves – getting outside in the sun, being social, eating nutritious food, exercise, stimulating our mind – it is also important to set aside time during the week to do something a little extra special just for you.
+Good self-care helps improve our mood, reduces anxiety, and can help us come out of depression.
+While we want to make as many choices as we can in a day that aid in taking care of ourselves – getting outside in the sun, being social, eating nutritious food, exercising, stimulating our mind – it is also important to set aside time during the week to do something a little extra special just for you.
 When we take care of ourselves, our relationships with others also improve, as well as our productivity.

 Some Ideas for Daily Self Care to Get Started: